Written by : Dr.M.D.Mazumdar, MD

 Adjuvent Chemotherapy: In this case, chemotherapy is given after the surgery to treat any cancer cells which may still be present in the body - in the chest wall or in the lymph nodes or that which has spread elsewhere in the body.
 It is designed to prevent recurrence of the disease, particularly distant recurrence.

-Adjuvent Chemotherapy is recommended if the breast cancer is invasive, it it has unfavorable prognostic factors, if it is quite large, or if it has spread to nearby lymph nodes.
+Adjuvent Chemotherapy is recommended if the breast cancer is invasive, if it has unfavorable prognostic factors, if it is quite large, or if it has spread to nearby lymph nodes.
 It may also be recommended if the patient is relatively young at the time of diagnosis.

 Palliative Chemotherapy: It is used to control the cancer in women in whom the cancer has spread beyond the breast and localized lymph nodes.
-It is not curative and does not clear up the cnacer.
+It is not curative and does not clear up the cancer.
 But it helps to control various symptoms like pain etc, and makes the remaining years of the life of the patient somewhat easier.
 It may be used in combination with targeted therapy or immunotherapy.